 As you might expect, most patients are happy with the outcome of their cosmetic dentistry treatment.
 However, some procedures don’t always lead to the desired outcome and can result in unnecessary pain and suffering.
-In this guide to cosmetic dentistry claims, we’ll explain how you could be compensated if negligence by a dental professional results in avoidable injuries.
+In this guide to cosmetic dentistry claims, we’ll explain how you could be compensated if negligence by a cosmetic dentist results in avoidable injuries.
 As we progress, we’ll explain how negligence can be proven and how the cosmetic dentistry claims process works.

 Our team is here to help if you do wish to begin a claim.
 During a no-obligation consultation, an advisor will consider all aspects of the claim with you.
 They’ll explain your options and offer free advice too.
 If your case appears to be strong enough, we could pass it on to a dental negligence solicitor from our team.
 If they agree to represent you, the claims process will be made less stressful because of their No Win No Fee service.
-That will allow your solicitor to start working on your case without you paying a penny for their work upfront.

 Are you ready to start a cosmetic dentistry claim right away?
 If so, please call 0800 6524 881 to speak with a specialist advisor.
 Otherwise, please read on to learn more about when you could be compensated.

 - Am I Eligible To Make A Cosmetic Dentistry Claim?